-Migration and displacement
+Migration, refugees and displacement

-In neighbouring countries, UNDP has also helped host communities cope with the influx of refugees, as well as mitigate the effects of environmental degradation, another key driver of migration.
+- We help host communities cope with the influx of refugees, as well as mitigate the effects of environmental degradation, another key driver of migration.

 - In Turkey, we helped establish an olive packaging and storage project that employs local Turkish and Syrian workers.

 - In host communities in Turkey, Serbia and the North Macedonia, we provided equipment and upgrades to municipal infrastructure to support public and communal services.

 - Our Migration and Local Development project engages migrants and diaspora in strengthening local services, knowledge and skills transfer, and business and employment opportunities.